Sharing easy homemade delicious recipes

 Add the dried oregano and saute gently for a minute to bloom the herb

 Pour in the tomatoes, crush them gently with the back of a wooden spoon, and let everything simmer uncovered for 20–25 minutes.
+It should just bubble gently.
 Season with salt, pepper and a small pinch of sugar if needed (taste, taste, taste!)

 Cook the Pasta